Common Eye Infections In Pregnancy: Symptoms, Treatment & Care

 2. Keratitis

 It is an inflammation of the cornea, a clear layer that covers the pupil and iris.
-It is caused by bacteria, viruses, fungus, or may develop from regular use of contact lens, humid climates, or corticosteroid eye drops (if you have been using for another eye condition) (3).
+It is caused by bacteria, viruses, fungus, or may develop from regular use of contact lenses, humid climates, or corticosteroid eye drops (if you have been using it for another eye condition) (3).

 Symptoms include